 That is one reason the public story around him should not be reduced to "funny foreigner in China."
 The interesting part is not surprise at his existence.
 It is the amount of work required to make the existence meaningful.

 In that sense, Appell belongs to a familiar Jewish pattern.
 He works by entering another verbal world through speech, timing, mimicry, and code-switching, then trying to turn mutual unreadability into something more playable.
+The pattern is not identical to Yiddish-English comedy, but it rhymes with the linguistic agility behind Jewish languages beyond Hebrew, Yiddish, and Ladino.

-His subject is translation, not just performance
+His subject is translation as much as performance

 Appell's career works best when you see that comedy is not the only point.
 Comedy is the method.
 The deeper subject is translation.